 Therefore, we advocate for offering attractive employment opportunities for lateral hires regardless of their origin, color or gender with equivalent qualifications and we recruit candidates as trainees, even when they do not have top school grades.

 We do not record data on minorities and other diversity factors separately.
-In 2015, we had 39 employees with non-German nationality, representing a share of employees with a non-German nationality of nearly eight percent.
+In 2015, we had 39 employees with non-German nationality, representing a share of employees with a non-German nationality of nearly 8%.

-»We want more woman in management positions.
-Therefore we are also supporting a gender quota for woman on a political level.«
+»We want more women in management positions.
+Therefore, we are also supporting a gender quota for women on a political level.«

 Furthermore, it is a high concern for us to fill management positions with women.
-With Antje von Dewitz at the helm, we have a woman as CEO.
-In 2015, women held 17 of 44 management positions, representing a rate of almost 39 percent.
+With Antje von Dewitz at the helm, we have a woman as CEO and in 2016, women held 20 of 46 management positions representing a rate of 43.5 %.

-We aim to continue to increase this rate in the coming years.
-We will achieve this with concrete targets: for our first management level, we have set ourselves the goal of increasing the proportion of women to 43 percent.
-In 2015, a further step in this direction was taken; the proportion of women at the divisional level increased from 14% to 27%.
-At the second and third management levels, we set ourselves the goal of maintaining the proportion of women – and we succeeded.
+In the second and third management levels, we set the goal of maintaining our percentage of women.
+Although the percentage of women in the second management levels sank, but it has increased significantly in the third level.
 We are pleased to have a very low turnover rate, which we would like to maintain.
 For this reason, we can only make substantial changes in the ratio of women in management over the long term.

 The VAUDE Payroll System forms the foundation for fair wages - independent of gender or other arbitrary factors.